Should I Choose PAYE or Umbrella?

 With Agency PAYE, each new contract will be a separate run of employment that will end when your contract with that agency ends.
 With an Umbrella Company, your employment can continue from contract to contract, meaning that although you may have multiple contracts with different end clients, you’ll only have one employer – the Umbrella Company.
 This continuity of employment makes life easier when applying for a mortgage or borrowing money.

-Whoever your employer is you will need insurance.
+No matter who your employer is, you’ll need insurance.
 Good agencies and Umbrella Companies will provide any cover necessary to enable you to perform your work.
 An Umbrella Company may also provide additional cover like health insurance, life cover, and accident cover at no additional cost.

 There is normally no direct cost to working through Agency PAYE, however, your agency should uplift your contracted rate if you opt for the Umbrella route.
 This is to cover employment costs (Employer’s NI and the Apprenticeship Levy) and also account for the Umbrella Company’s margin.
 This margin is the only variable that should change from one provider to the next.
 Be sure that you understand what is and is not included in this rate so that you can accurately compare providers, whilst also ensuring they are compliant – if something sounds too good to be true, it often is.